dreamit-de/graphql-std-schema/README.md

   generating a Schema.
 - _ValidationOptions_: Interface for the Validation options.

-Three options are available to configure validation behavior.
+Two options are available to configure validation behavior.
 See interface below.

 ```typescript
 export interface ValidationOptions {